-Scroll through for a selection of case studies.
+Scroll through for a selection of case studies for each treescape.
 Find out how farmers are changing their practices to incorporate hedgerows, how a community created an orchard and how tree cover in urban areas is on the up.

 If you would like to add to this resource bank please get in touch by emailing info@cagoxfordshire.org.uk